 Wet Bathing Suits are GROSS.

 If you’re driving yourself up a wall, stalking the every social media move of his new girl, I want you to think about this: Imagine you got a new bathing suit and you put it on.
 You never quite felt comfortable or totally beautiful in it and it wasn’t constructed that well, but it grew on you and you loved it.
 You wore it proudly the entire day – in the ocean, playing beach volleyball, in the pool, on the sand, on a boat, back in the pool, when you peed in the ocean, etc. You finally get home, still wearing it and the bathing suit is dirty and still damp.
 It’s got ocean water, chlorine, sweat, and SPF all mixed in.
-You feel gross from being in it all day, so you immediately take it off, hang it up on your shower rod and take a long shower to clean off.
+You feel gross from being in it all day.
+So, you immediately take it off, hang it up on your shower rod and take a long shower to clean off.
 WHILE you’re showering, a new girl comes into your bathroom and PUTS ON (so gross), the wet bathing suit that you’ve been swimming in, sweating in, peeing in, and running around all day in.
 She may look way better than you did in the bathing suit; she may be able to fill it out in all the right areas and make it look sexier and more expensive and valuable than you ever did but… It’s your WET, DIRTY, and USED bathing suit that she’s wearing.

 When you social media stalk the new girl, have some empathy and be kind.
 Don’t hate on her.
 She’s wearing your wet bathing suit and has no idea just how dirty it is.
 She just thinks it was wet because it came fresh out of the washer.
 Yikes.
 Don’t hate on her because she doesn’t know what you already do.
 Feel bad that she’s wearing your old, wet bathing suit.

-Use the success, happiness, and resiliency that your ex portrays on social media, to propel you into your OWN.
+Use the success, happiness, and resiliency that your ex portrays on social media, to drive you into your OWN.
 For REAL.
 The kind of success that you won’t need to announce because it will be known.
 LIVE those inspirational quotes instead of posting them.
 Leave the superficial posting to your ex.

 If you’re going to re-inflict pain, at least use the pain that you acquire to motivate you into action.
 Some of my greatest work has come from rolling in the proverbial mud with the pigs, choosing NOT to react for instant gratification, and making the decision to ACT on those painful observations.